Policies outlined on this page apply only to the following Loyola Global Partner, Global Exchange and Petition programs.

-All graded courses you take on a Loyola study abroad program will count toward your Loyola degree as general electives unless you wish to seek approval for them to count toward your major, minor or toward Core curriculum requirements.
+All graded courses you take on a Loyola study abroad program will count toward your Loyola degree as general electives unless you seek approval for them to count toward your major, minor or toward Core curriculum requirements.

 To find out about the types of courses offered during a particular study abroad program, please refer to each program’s detailed informational page, linked from our List of Programs.